cysouw/YAST/text/yast.md

 ## Postulates for morphosyntax

 A small set of concepts are proposed here as universal postulates for the structural analysis of morphosyntax.
+These postulates are not required for the morphosyntactic model presented in this work.
+Rather, they represent an attempt to explicitly articulate the basic assumptions underlying YAST and to propose principles that may prove useful for investigating the nature of human language and its evolution.
+If these postulates ultimately prove unconvincing, this does not affect the subsequent practical operation of the YAST morphosyntactic model.

-These notions are called "postulates" because they are (i) axiomatic, (ii) presumed and (iii) cancelable.
-First, they are axiomatic, i.e. these postulates establish a basis for morphosyntax from which other characteristics can be derived.
-Second, they are presumed, i.e. they are "obviously" part of the structure of human language and will simply be assumed to exist without much further argumentation.
-Third, they are cancelable, i.e. they are not necessarily part of a communicational system.
-Language could very well exist lacking any of these characteristics.
-So, none of these postulates are necessarily universal, be it simply for the fact that at some point in the evolution of human language they will have to have emerged.
-Yet, the following characteristics appear to be very widespread among human languages, arguably universally present in contemporary human languages.
+These notions are termed "postulates" because they exhibit three key properties: they are (i) axiomatic, (ii) presumed, and (iii) cancelable.
+First, they are axiomatic in that they establish a foundation for morphosyntax from which other characteristics can be derived.
+Second, they are presumed—that is, they constitute "obvious" components of human language structure and are assumed to exist without extensive argumentation.
+Third, they are cancelable, meaning they need not necessarily form part of any communicational system.
+Languages could conceivably exist without any of these characteristics.
+Thus, none of these postulates claim strict universality, if only because they must have emerged at some point during the evolution of human language.
+Nevertheless, the following characteristics appear widespread among human languages and are arguably present universally in contemporary human languages.

-For convenience of exposition, I distinguish here between general, specific and processual postulates:
+For expository convenience, I distinguish between general, specific, and processual postulates:

 - General universal postulates:
-  - **Morphemic division**: utterances are separable into morphemes.
+  - (G1) **Morphemic division**: utterances are separable into morphemes.
-  - **Hierarchical modification**: morphemes modify other morphemes, and modifiers in turn can be modified.
+  - (G2) **Hierarchical modification**: morphemes modify other morphemes, and modifiers in turn can be modified.
-  - **Reference**: morphemes can be used to identify entities (i.e. to make an assertion that something exists).
+  - (G3) **Reference**: morphemes can be used to identify entities (i.e. to make an assertion that something exists).
-  - **Assertion**: morphemes can be used to make statements about referenced entities.
+  - (G4) **Assertion**: morphemes can be used to make statements about referenced entities.

 - Specific universal postulates:
-  - **Grammatical relations**: different kinds of modification are distinguished.
-  - **Differential modification**: morphemes have constraints on the extent to which they can be modified.
+  - (S1) **Differential modification**: morphemes have constraints on the extent to which they can be modified.
+  - (S2) **Grammatical relations**: different kinds of modification are distinguished.
-  - **Semantic space**: the meaning of a morpheme is a distinctive subspace of a universal continuous multidimensional semantic space.
+  - (S3) **Semantic space**: the meaning of a morpheme is a distinctive subspace of a universal continuous multidimensional semantic space.

 - Universal processes of change:
-  - **Grammaticalisation**: over time morphemes can become more structurally specialized (and functionally more abstract).
+  - (P1) **Grammaticalisation**: over time morphemes can become more structurally specialized (and functionally more abstract).
-  - **Innovation**: new morphemes can be introduced by grammaticalisation, but also by borrowing or by pure creative fabrication.
+  - (P2) **Innovation**: new morphemes can be introduced by grammaticalisation, but also by borrowing or by pure creative fabrication.

 The "specific" postulates are singled out because they describe general principles that lead to very different grammatical structures in different languages.
 So, as principles they appear to be universally present, but the concrete instantiation is widely variable.
 The capricious process of grammaticalisation is the root cause for the accumulation of most differences in structure between languages.
 It leads to different